markyu0401/NAT-ICMP-TTL-FORGERY-ATTACK/Manul.md

 Run ``bash vyos_routes.sh`` to load routes and iptables rules.
 Starting the Attacker Server:

-Access the attacker container using ``docker exec -it docker exec -it attacker /bin/bash``.
+Access the attacker container using ``docker exec -it attacker /bin/bash``.
 Start the server with ``./code/pwnat -s``.
 Configuring the Victim: